 Resident Assistants are typically required to select a weekday (typically any day between Sunday through Wednesday) to be on duty throughout the semester.
 In addition, Resident Assistants will be required to work a set number of weekends per semester (typically Friday and Saturday).

-- Duty will be performed in Phase I and Phase II by one RA on-call.
+- Duty will be performed in Peregrine Hall and Griffin Hall by one RA on-call.

 - In addition, Resident Assistants will be required to sit at the Central Office Service Desk from 5-7 pm during their duty night.